Category

 • A refresher on the signs of frostbite

-We have a whole post dedicated to December–January safety topics.
+We have a whole post dedicated to December and January safety topics.
 Check it out for more safety meeting ideas for the winter months!

 When and How to Use Your Safety Calendar

-Patterns in safety trends and changes in your environment might require updates and revisions to your calendar.
-This document isn’t set in stone; keep it as up to date as possible.
+Safety trends and changes in your environment might require updates and revisions to your calendar.
+This document isn’t set in stone; keep it up-to-date.
 Schedule regular reviews and revisions of the calendar.
 This could be quarterly, annually, or however often works for your business, but as a rule of thumb, update your safety calendar at least every year.

-To help you organize your calendar, we’ve included three sections on each monthly page where you can list the various elements you plan to cover: prep & planning, implementation & training, and short safety talk topics.
-Once you fill out those sections, you can plot them onto the calendar in a way that makes sense for your team and your high-level preparedness goals.
+We’ve included three sections on each monthly page where you can list the various elements you plan to cover: prep & planning, implementation & training, and safety meeting topics.
+Once you fill out those sections, you can plot them on the calendar in a way that makes sense for your team and your high-level preparedness goals.

 Finally, share the document with team leaders or even all employees!
-Since safety is a collaborative effort, everyone needs to be kept abreast of upcoming initiatives.
+Since safety is a collaborative effort, everyone should be aware of upcoming initiatives.

 If you’re looking for unique events and topics to put on your calendar, you’re in luck!
-Subscribe to AlertMedia’s The Employee Safety Podcast to hear the insightful episodes lined up for this year, including:
+Subscribe to AlertMedia’s The Employee Safety Podcast to hear the insightful episodes lined up for this year.

-Keep an eye on social media, such as our Linkedin, to learn about new episodes as soon as they’re available!
+Keep an eye on social media, such as our Linkedin, to learn about new episodes as soon as they launch!

-Our calendar template also includes days and months of observance related to safety, including many listed on Ready.gov’s preparedness calendar.
-Here they are in case you want to add them to your personal calendar:
+Our calendar template also includes days and months of safety observance, including many listed on Ready.gov’s preparedness calendar.
+Here is a quick look at all safety-related events listed in our downloadable calendar template:

 FEBRUARY